conekta/conekta-android/README.md

 # Conekta Android Example

-This is an example on how to create Android Apps using conekta-android.
+This is an example on how to create Android Apps using conekta-android Tokenizer.

 # Usage
-To be able to use conekta-android a ConektaAndroid object must be initialized with your conekta api public key.
+To be able to use the Tokenizer a Tokenizer object must be initialized with your conekta api public key.
 To tokenize a card you have to create a ConektaCallback that will handle the response.
 ```
+import io.conekta.tokenizer.Tokenizer;
+import io.conekta.tokenizer.TokenizerCallback;
+import com.conekta.Token;
+import com.conekta.Error;
-ConektaAndroid tokenizer = new ConektaAndroid("key_KJysdbf6PotS2ut2", this);
+Tokenizer tokenizer = new Tokenizer("key_KJysdbf6PotS2ut2", this);
-tokenizer.tokenizeCard(card, new ConektaCallback() {
+tokenizer.tokenizeCard(card, new TokenizerCallback() {
     public void success(Token token) {
         // Send token to your web service to create the charge
         AsyncTask<Void, Void, ChargeResponse> task = new AsyncTask<Void, Void, ChargeResponse>() {